 2. Help a local senior

 This was actually one of my earliest jobs.
-Someone in one of the houses on my paper route asked if I would come over a couple of times a week and sit with an elderly woman for an hour to keep her company.
+Someone in one of the houses on my paper route asked if I would come over a few times a week and sit with an elderly woman for an hour to keep her company.

-I brought my homework, she told me stories about crossing the Straits of Mackinac before there was a bridge, and I made a little money on the side.
+I brought my homework, she told me stories about crossing Michigan’s Straits of Mackinac before there was a bridge, and I made a little money on the side.

 3. Open a lemonade stand

-Ah, a lemonade stand!
-That’s sounds so quaint, doesn’t it?
+Ah, a lemonade stand.
+That sounds so quaint, doesn’t it?

 Don’t scoff.
-Plenty of kids make good money running lemonade stands each year.
-In fact, there is even an organization called Lemonade Day that provides a workbook with 14 lessons to help children learn the entrepreneurial skills needed to successfully run a stand.
+Plenty of kids make good money running lemonade stands.
+There is even an organization called Lemonade Day that provides resources to help children learn the entrepreneurial skills needed to successfully run a stand.

 Then, the organization works with health departments in major cities to coordinate a one-day event that doesn’t run afoul of local ordinances.

 However, your preteen doesn’t need to be quite so organized to make money on a lemonade stand.
-At least in my area, one of the most popular ways to run a successful stand is to set it up alongside the family garage sale, or at least time it to coincide with other garage sales or events in the area.
+At least in my area, one of the most popular ways to run a successful stand is to set it up alongside the family yard sale, or at least time it to coincide with other yard sales or events in the area.

-Before you help a child set up a stand, check with your local municipality to make sure you are following any and all local rules.
+Before you help a child set up a stand, check with your local municipality to make sure you follow any local rules.

 Doing lawn work for the neighbors can be a good way to get outside while earning cash at the same time.
 I found that somewhere between the ages of 10 and 12, my kids were generally able to use a gas-powered push mower, trim shrubs and do reasonably well at both.